 While command is active, a tamer’s creatures, their animal companion and called creatures all at once, gain benefits depending on whether the tamer chose a bell or a whip:

-- Bell: The tamer’s creatures benefit from Defensive Stance, using the tamer’s level as their knight level.
+- Bell: The tamer’s creatures benefit from Defensive Stance, using the tamer’s level as his knight level.

 - Whip: The tamer’s creatures benefit from Rage, using the tamer’s beastmaster level as his berserker level.

 A tamer can end his command as a free action, and his creatures become fatigued as normal.
 A tamer can’t enter command while at least one of his creatures is fatigued or exhausted, but can otherwise enter a command multiple times per day.
 If a tamer falls unconscious, his command immediately ends.
 The tamer may select the Extra Rage feat to gain more rounds of command per day.